zendesk/sunshine-conversations-zendesk-connect/README.md

 * integrationId
 * smoochJWT

-NOTE: the JWT should be app-scoped
+NOTE: the JWT should be app-scoped: https://docs.smooch.io/guide/authorization/
 ### Optional keys
 Incoming request authentication is not implemented, but an example would be to use 2 additional SSM keys:
 * connectAuthKey
 * connectAuthSecret
+* connectCampaignIds

 NOTE: Serverless will raise a warning if keys are specified (serverless.yml) but not found in the AWS SSM/environment
+NOTE: _connectCampaignIds_ can contain a comma-separated list of authorised CampaignIds
 ## Clone smooch-zendesk-connect code
 Clone this project
 ## Deploy to AWS Lambda with Serverless